guanxiangliang/sbx_dedup/README.md

 # Sunbeam extension sbx_dedup

 This is a Sunbeam extension deduplicate the sequncing reads after QC step.
-The process will remove both optical and PCR deplication using BBtools (https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/clumpify-guide/).
+The process will remove both optical and PCR deplicates using BBtools (https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/clumpify-guide/).

 # Installing and running